nicommerce/commerce-node/README.md

 const commerce = new CommerceSDK({
   apiKey: 'YOUR_API_KEY', // Required
   baseUrl: 'YOUR_API_URL', // Optional, defaults to https://api.commerce.coinbase.com
-});
+  baseRpcUrl: 'RPC_URL', // Optional, needed for payments });
 ```

+See `SDKConfig` for possible configuration parameters.

 ## Usage